Butler, Western Australia: Amenities and facilities

 Butler was established by the Department of Planning as a "district centre" in their Directions 2031 urban expansion plan, highlighting it as a centre for commercial activity and public services, secondary to the nearby town centres of Clarkson and Alkimos.

 Kingsbridge Boulevard, one of the core distributor roads through Butler, contains a strip of shops, banks and public services, as well as a large Coles supermarket.
 Along this stretch is also a pub, The Cornerstone Tavern, opened in 2010, which provides nightlife and entertainment functions for the whole area from Butler to Jindalee.
 Most of Butler's amenities are located at the western edge of the area, adjacent to Marmion Avenue, while eastern Butler remains strictly residential in character.

 Butler contains several parks in various places throughout the area, including a strip of parkland running all the way down Kingsbridge Boulevard.
 The Butler Community Centre is located in south Butler.

 Education

 Butler contains three state K-6 primary schools, Butler Primary School, East Butler Primary School and John Butler Primary College.
-Senior Butler students who are special needs from Year 7 onwards attend Butler College.
+The one state high school is Butler College.

 Butler students also have the option of Christian education.
 Brighton Catholic Primary School serves students from K-7, while the large Irene McCormack Catholic College accommodates Years 7-12.
 Both schools are privately funded.

 Transport

-Marmion Avenue is the only arterial road connecting Butler to the rest of metropolitan Perth, as well as the far outer suburb of Yanchep in the north.
+The Mitchell Freeway forms the eastern boundary of the suburb, with an interchange at Butler Boulevard.
+At the western edge of the suburb, Marmion Avenue connects Butler to the far outer suburb of Yanchep in the north.
 Connolly Drive also terminates at Butler, and runs parallel to Marmion Avenue into Clarkson, Kinross and Currambine.
-The Mitchell Freeway extension to Butler is in the planning stages.